 The ISU is funded on a voluntary basis by the States Parties to the Convention.
-As of 2 June 2017, the ISU Voluntary Trust Fund has so received contributions from 10 States Parties: Australia, Austria, Croatia, Czech Republic, Jordan, Philippines, Switzerland, Thailand, Turkey and the United Kingdom.
+In 2018, the ISU Voluntary Trust Fund has so far received contributions from 8 States Parties: Australia, Costa Rica, Croatia, Germany, Jordan, Netherlands, Norway and the United Kingdom.
+In addition, contribution agreements are in place or in the process of being put in place with Sweden and Switzerland.